-The Director of Human Resources, the Director of Equity and Diversity, or the Dean of Student Services will be the designated officers to handle sexual harassment complaints.
+The Director of Human Resources, the Director of Equity & Diversity or the Dean of Student Services are the designated officers to handle harassment complaints.
 Faculty and staff complaints are directed to the Office of Human Resources or the Office of Equity and Diversity.
 Students can direct their complaints to any of the designated officers.
-These officers will be responsible for assisting with the education of employees and students regarding sexual harassment and for assuring timely resolution of complaints according to established administrative procedures.
+These Officers will be responsible for assisting with the education of employees and students regarding harassment and for assuring timely resolution of complaints according to established administrative procedures.
 Employees and students will be informed of the Harassment/Sexual Harassment Rule (3.27) through its inclusion in the Employee Handbook and Student Handbook.

-In the event one of the currently designated officers is personally involved in a sexual harassment allegation or cannot perform his/her role as outlined below due to conflict of interest or prejudice, the President will appoint an interim replacement for the officer.
+In the event one of the currently designated Officers is personally involved in a harassment allegation or cannot perform his/her role as outlined below due to conflict of interest or prejudice, the President will appoint an interim replacement for the Officer.